U.S.-Approved Arms for Libya Rebels Fell Into Jihadis’ Hands

 But in the months before, the Obama administration clearly was worried about the consequences of its hidden hand in helping arm Libyan militants, concerns that have not previously been reported.
 The weapons and money from Qatar strengthened militant groups in Libya, allowing them to become a destabilizing force since the fall of the Qaddafi government.

-The experience in Libya has taken on new urgency as the administration considers whether to play a direct role in arming rebels in To view links or images in this forum your post count must be 10 or greater.
-You currently have 0 posts.
+The experience in Libya has taken on new urgency as the administration considers whether to play a direct role in arming rebels in Syria

 , where weapons are flowing in from Qatar and other countries.